timescale/docs/timescale-forge/create-a-service.md

 [contact us][contact-timescale].

 ### Create your first service
-When you have completes account verification, visit the [Timescale Forge console][forge-console] and login with your credentials.
+When you have completed account verification, visit the [Timescale Forge console][forge-console] and login with your credentials.

 To begin, click `Create service`.